leogaube/uibk_parsys_19/proseminar/03/readme.md

 in the same distribution.

 Results:
 - The same problems as in the verification along one axis.
-- Furthermore it seems like the function T = Tc + 0.2 ( Tl + Tr + Tu + Td + Tf + Tb + (-6 Tc )) is **not valid**:
-    - If the difference between Tc and the surrounding cells is too large, the central cell could cool down below the T of the coldest neighboring cell.
-If all neighboring cells are at T=0, the function yields T = - 0.2 Tc. -> **Negative temperatures** are not physical.
-    - The value 0.2 or the whole function have to be adapted.
-- In 2D this effect is not existing as T = Tc + 0.2 ( Tl + Tr + Tu + Td + (-4 Tc )) can at most evaluate
-to T=0.2Tc.
-An overestimation of the cooling/heating effect of the neighboring cells might however still occur.
+The boundary conditions lead to a reflection that is not accounted for.

 ## Exercise 2